About Upper Story

 Production of Spintronics is moving along steadily despite some COVID-related shut-downs and supply chain issues.
 In April LongPack sent us the much anticipated pre-production sample.
 It was our first chance to see the entire kits: the first boxes, books, vacuum trays, and all of the parts.
 It all looked great with only some minor changes needed.
 Production has started!

 We are also working on the Spintronics translations.
 The first release will include English, German, Dutch, and French versions.

 In April we attended our first technology in education show in Iowa.
 The booth was busy the whole time with curious educators.
-In June we will be attending the International Society for Technology in Education EdTech conference in New Orleans.
+In June we attended the International Society for Technology in Education (ISTE) EdTech conference in New Orleans.